azizamirsaidova/azizamirsaidova/README.md

 I'm currently exploring/working/experimenting,
 - areas to improve Question Answering Systems
-- learning more about Information Extraction methods that can be used to in text analysis
+- learning more about Information Extraction methods that can be used in text analysis
 - finding ways to improve Topic Modeling building model from scratch
 - also exploring/reading papers about graph representation learning